SwankiVY's Short Stories

 Read reviews of any and all stories here.

-Get story length in pages and word count, the POV (first/third person; past/present tense), the genre, the date, and story information such as characters' names and roles, setting, a general plot that's a little more in-depth than the short "hook" next to each story, and my inspirations for writing the story (if applicable).
+For each story listed, the title button lets you read the story (if it's published); the reviews button lets you read and submit reviews; and the about button contains story length, POV, genre, date, and story information such as characters' names and roles, setting, and a general plot that's a little more in-depth than the short "hook" next to each story, as well as my inspirations for writing the story (if applicable).
 If any art related to the story exists, it will be linked on the about page.

 YOU'LL LIKE IT IF: You like a quick read; you think it would be fun to read a story that gets into the mind of an infant.

-YOU'LL LIKE IT IF: You like "other side of the story" tales, fairy tales, Sleeping Beauty, fairies, and stories written as if they are the character's autobiographies—or you've read the novel excerpts of Bad Fairy elsewhere and you're curious about the story that book is based on.
+YOU'LL LIKE IT IF: You like "other side of the story" tales, fairy tales, Sleeping Beauty, fairies, and stories written as if they are the character's autobiographies.

 YOU'LL LIKE IT IF: You don't mind novella-length stories; you like speculative fiction that's set in modern times with a little twist; you like realistic fantasy characters that are easy to relate to; you aren't annoyed by present-tense writing; you're interested in elemental symbolism; you like to be immersed in a story with an invented alternate culture.